-In a typical ITT experiment bolus intraperitoneal injections of human insulin (0.75U/kg) in a group of six C57BL/6 mice are used to induce hypoglycemia.
+In a typical ITT experiment bolus intraperitoneal injections of human insulin (0.75U/kg) in a group of six C57BL mice are used to induce hypoglycemia.
 Test compounds can be administered either prior to or instead of insulin injections.
 Glucose levels in blood are monitored using strip glucometer immediately before insulin administration (0 minute) and at 20, 40, 60 and 120 minutes.
-A control group of the same size is treated with blank vehicle or insulin, depending upon the purpose of the study.
+A control group of the same size is treated with blank vehicle or insulin, depending on the purpose of the study.

 Deliverable: Report including description of the study design, methodology, raw experimental data, graphs and interpretation.